 Using unqualified immigration advisors’ services could result in rejection.

-Every application is unique, therefore you should plan to work with someone who can give your case a personalised touch.
+Every application is unique, therefore you should plan to work with someone who can give your case a personalized touch.

 Because the consultant is not accredited, licensed, or prepared to handle such issues, many student visas are denied.
 Therefore, it is essential to exclusively engage with professional experts for advice and support.